hilfazer/Projects/Godot/Serialization/README.txt

 on a return value you can call:

-func getNotInstantiableNodes()   - to get a list of Nodes serializer will not be able to create

-func getNodesNoMatchingDeserialize()   - list of Nodes that have a 'serialize' but not 'deserialize' function
+func getNotInstantiableNodes()   - to get a list of Nodes serializer will not be able to create func getNodesNoMatchingDeserialize()   - list of Nodes that have a 'serialize' but not 'deserialize' function

 Data you put into HierarchicalSerializer object doesn't automatically go to a file.
 Saving to and loading from a file is done with following functions:

-func saveToFile( filename : String ) -> int
+func saveToFile( filename : String )

-func loadFromFile( filename : String ) -> int
+func loadFromFile( filename : String )

 HierarchicalSerializer object doesn't store filename anywhere, you need to store it somewhere else.
 On the upside one object can be used to handle multiple files.

-Files You need:
-HierarchicalSerializer.gd
-NodeGuard.gd
-SaveGameFile.gd
-Probe.gd
+ProjectSettings.get_setting("application/config/version")